 Spice Ingredients: hickory smoked Pacific sea salt, garlic, mustard seeds, New Mexican red and green chile peppers, ancho chile peppers, onion, sage, sugar, thyme, black pepper, celery and basil.

 Please click on the RECIPE tab to read about detailed cooking instructions.

-All American BBQ Rub is available in a 4 oz. spice grinder bottle and a 16 oz. refill bottle, so you can refill your spice grinder bottle, which can be reused multiple times.
+All American BBQ Rub is available in a 4 oz. spice grinder bottle.

 All American BBQ Rub Cooking Instructions

 This is a non-regional, all-purpose barbecue rub that blends all the American barbecue regions, into one barbecue rub blend.
 Grind this rub on your beef, pork, chicken, turkey or full flavored fish for fun barbecue flavor experiences.
 It’s great on burgers too!

 NOTE: If you would like to learn more about different types of foods to barbecue, grill or oven roast, please read the "Recommendations for selecting your Beef, Pork, Chicken, Turkey and Seafood" PDF, located in the RECIPE heading at the top of the Home Page.

 1) To use the Grate Grinds American BBQ Rub, evenly spray or rub, a little oil on all sides of your Beef, Pork, Chicken, Turkey or strong flavored fish like Salmon, Swordfish, Mahi Mahi or Red Snapper.
 Then grind the rub evenly on all sides of your meat, gently pressing it onto the surface.
 The amount of rub you grind on is up to your flavor preference.
 The more you grind on the more of a flavor impact the rub will have.
 Fig. 1 below is an example of how much rub to grind onto your meat, as a general rule.